Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 Data on the instrumental income data is stored and processed in the [`data_iv/`](../data_iv/) directory.
-There is one folder each for 2001, 2006, 2016, and 2021 (the years in which the census data were released) containing the original files downloaded from the Statistics Canada website.
+There is one folder each for 2001, 2006, 2016, and 2021 (the years in which the census data were released) containing the original files downloaded from the StatsCan website.
 For 2016 and 2021, the downloads are straightforward, nicely formatted `.csv` files requiring no further processing.
 For 2001 and 2006, however, full data is only available in `.ivt` and `.xml` format; no schemas are available to parse the XML data, so we use the Government of Canada's Beyond 20/20 Browser to extract and download the data in `.csv` format.
 (Unfortunately, this process is not easily documentable, as the browser requires manual processing.)

 With CSV files for all four years, the [`main.py`](../data_iv/main.py) executable script is finally used to clean and combine the relevant columns and rows into a single polars DataFrame.
 This is then saved as an `.xlsx` file in the [`results/`](../data_iv/results/) subdirectory for immediate usage in the data analysis stage.
 (The aforementioned data interpolation&#x2014;performed using Python's numpy library&#x2014;is not applied until this stage and is thus not considered part of the data cleaning and organization pipeline.)

 It is worth noting that although household income data from Canada censuses is publicly accessible for municipal-level geographic localities in 2000, 2005,